 I realised then that this was where my energy was needed.

-Having trained as a clinical psychologist, I realised I already had the tools I needed to help people overcome life’s challenges.
+Having trained as a clinical psychologist, I realised I had the tools I needed to help people overcome these challenges.

 I started reading and studying everything I could get my hands on, and interviewing everyone who would share with me their experience.